zalolorza/VideoCompressor/README.md

 It compresses a single master video file in different sizes and bitrates for web using [FFMPEG](https://www.ffmpeg.org/).
 It works in Linux an Mac, not shure about Windows (If it doesn't work in windows, you just need to adjust the arrays).

+After fighting a long time with video compression for websites I think this is the best approach.
+The codecs you need, the sizes and bitrates you need, correct MOOV atom position, reliable and adjustable, light videos but almost lossless in terms of human perception...

 ## How to use it

 1) Download and install [FFMPEG](https://www.ffmpeg.org/download.html)